Government Financial Support

 To help navigate available health coverage and financial support programs, we created a list of public health programs that people affected by Crohn’s disease or ulcerative colitis may be entitled to receive.
 Below you will find a list of the available programs in each province or territory, and details about eligibility criteria, application requirements, and instructions on how to access further information.
 Please click on a province below for more information.

 For more information please visit the Canada Benefits website to learn about the programs in your province.

 Click here for a sample Letter of Support which can be given to your medical practitioner to complete on your behalf.

 Review our glossary of terms for insurance and drug coverage.

 Download the Health Charities Coalition of Canada (HCCC) "How To" Health Guide for a comprehensive look at how drugs are covered across Canada.

-Watch the video below to hear from an IBD nurse and young adult living with IBD discuss public health benefits and other patient programs that provide support for treatment costs.
-This webinar also covers tips on how to manage the disease while on a student budget.
+Click here to watch a webinar video presentation led by an IBD nurse and young adult living with IBD discuss public health benefits and other patient programs that provide support for treatment costs.
+This webinar also covers tips on how to manage the disease while on a budget.
 This presentation is suitable for youth and adult audiences.